Sheepy-Ltd/API/README.md

 **Overview**:

-Just like any other class will listen to events we must implement the EventListener class, this is just to make sure we're giving the right thing when we register it and there's nothing to inherit from the class itself.
+Just like any other class that will listen to events we must implement the EventListener class, this is just to make sure we're giving the right thing when we register it and there's nothing to inherit from the class itself.

-In order to listen to an event we must first annotate a method (in this case we call it onEvent but you can call it whatever you want, the name isn't relevant).
+In order to listen to an event we must first annotate a method with the @EventHandler annotation (the method name itself doesn't matter).
-Once the event is fired it will be thrown around and will eventually land in our laps and we can proceed to deal with the information we were given by said event, in this case it's our event we made earlier, and we get given a message which we just print to the console.
+Once the event is fired it will be thrown around and will eventually land in our laps and we can proceed to deal with the information we were given by said event.

 There are loads of events within the API all of which giving their own bit of information from users joining the guild to people talking in voice channels, any bit of information we get there is likely an event for it.

 The event system supports any event in JDA

-### Firing your new custom event
+### Listening to events
 ```java
 import com.sheepybot.api.entities.module.EventRegistry;